aarizkhanshaikh/ELK-Stack-Implementation/README.md

 This project involves the setup and deployment of the ELK (Elasticsearch, Logstash, Kibana) stack on Kali Linux for centralized logging and monitoring in a cybersecurity environment.
 It uses Elasticsearch to store and search logs, Logstash to collect and parse them, and Kibana to visualize the data.

+Don't forget to explore above files, they are there to make the implementation easier.

 ## Technologies Used:
 - **Elasticsearch**
 - **Logstash**